Welcome to today's edition of the Rush 24-7 podcast.

 In fact, let's go ahead and make that prediction.

-And of course, since I know the drive bys and the liberals better than they know themselves, I was right.
+And of course, since I know the drive-bys and the liberals better than they know themselves, I was right.

-We had a little media montage.
+We have a little media montage.

 Hillary's back.